-For those who married after 1 January 2016, they are not seen as one taxpayer, although there are various adjustments to allowances available after this date for spouses, same sex couples and parents.
+For those who married after 1 January 2016, they are considered to be one taxpayer, although there are various adjustments to allowances available after this date for spouses, same sex couples and parents.
+As mentioned above, independent taxation for married couples is gradually being introduced.